stronnag/mwptools/samples/dbg-tool/README.md

 ## Restrictions

-Only have one USB serial device can be active.
+Only one USB serial device can be active.